ucbi/uniform/guides/introduction/Code Transformations.md

 # </eject:mix:absinthe>
 ```

-To only include code if the ejected app is called `MyApp`, wrap it in these
+To remove code unless the ejected app is called `MyApp`, wrap it in these
 comments:

 ```elixir